 Get your plastic surgery done at Apgujeong

 Apgujeong is the next stop on your Gangnam itinerary.
-It’s the capital surgery mecca of Seoul, so expect to see many faces covered in masks, heavy sunglasses and baseball caps.
+It’s the surgery mecca of Seoul, so expect to see many faces covered in masks, heavy sunglasses and baseball caps.
 Try to spot the “before and after” posters advertising plastic surgery in the subway.
 If you ever wanted to get some plastic surgery done Seoul is one of the best places in the world.

 Plastic surgery in Korea is not the great taboo that Westerners see it as.
 It’s not uncommon to get your child breast enhancement, nose jobs or double eyelid surgery (known as blepharoplasty) after passing the SATs.
 South Korea has the highest per capita rate of cosmetic surgery in the world where one in three South Korean women between the 19 and 29 have undergone surgery.